Explains what psychiatric drugs are, what to know before taking them, and information on side effects and coming off medication.

 The Yellow Card scheme collects information about the side effects of different drugs.
 It is run by the Medicines and Healthcare products Regulatory Agency (MHRA).

-make sure drug manufacturers list side effects accurately.
-For example, if lots of people report a side effect, they might need to reassess how common it is, or add a new warning to the Patient Information Leaflet (PIL).
+- Making sure drug manufacturers list side effects accurately.
+For example, if lots of people report a side effect, manufacturers might need to consider how common it is.
+In some cases, they may need to add a warning to the Patient Information Leaflet (PIL).

-This information was published in 2016.
-We will revise it in 2018.
+This information was published in March 2021.
+We will revise it in 2024.

 References and bibliography available on request.

 If you want to reproduce this content, see our permissions and licensing page.